top of page

 Management

-Maziar Mike Doustdar serves as the CEO of Novo Nordisk, a position he assumed in August 2025 following more than three decades with the company.
-He brings deep operational experience and a long record of international leadership, having played a pivotal role in expanding Novo Nordisk’s presence across global markets.
-Mike Doustdar began his career at Novo Nordisk in 1992 as an office clerk in Vienna, Austria, and steadily advanced through a series of commercial and leadership positions in finance, IT, logistics, operations, and marketing.
-His trajectory through the organization reflects both his operational expertise and his ability to scale complex businesses across geographies.
-Prior to becoming CEO, Mike Doustdar served as Executive Vice President of International Operations, where he oversaw Novo Nordisk’s business outside North America.
-Under his leadership, the company’s international operations more than doubled sales to approximately DKK 112 billion in 2024 and strengthened its commercial reach across Europe, Asia, the Middle East, and Latin America.
-He was widely credited for driving growth in emerging markets and building a strong organizational culture rooted in performance and accountability.
-Throughout his career, Mike Doustdar has been recognized for his deep understanding of global healthcare systems and his hands-on leadership style.
-His experience leading teams across diverse markets has shaped his pragmatic and execution-focused approach, qualities seen as particularly valuable as Novo Nordisk transitions from a period of exceptional expansion to one focused on sustaining growth and defending market leadership in diabetes and obesity treatments.
-As CEO, Mike Doustdar is expected to prioritize operational excellence, accelerate access to the company’s obesity and diabetes therapies worldwide, and reinforce Novo Nordisk’s position as a global leader in chronic disease care.
-His appointment reflects the company’s commitment to continuity, discipline, and global execution at a time of intensifying competition in the GLP-1 market.
-Given his extensive international experience and proven ability to scale Novo Nordisk’s operations, Mike Doustdar is well-positioned to guide the company through its next phase of growth and maintain its leadership in addressing some of the world’s most pressing metabolic health challenges.
+Maziar Mike Doustdar serves as the CEO of Novo Nordisk, a role he assumed in August 2025 after more than three decades with the company.
+He brings deep operational experience and a rare level of institutional knowledge, having spent his entire professional career at Novo Nordisk and played a central role in expanding the company’s presence across global markets.
+His appointment reflects continuity and long-term thinking, both of which have long characterized Novo Nordisk’s leadership culture.
+Maziar Mike Doustdar began his career at Novo Nordisk in 1992 as an office clerk in Vienna, Austria, and steadily advanced through roles spanning finance, information technology, logistics, operations, and commercial leadership.
+His progression through the organization was shaped by repeated international assignments, giving him first-hand exposure to diverse healthcare systems, reimbursement models, and regulatory environments.
+This broad experience has informed his pragmatic, execution-focused leadership style.
+Prior to becoming CEO, Maziar Mike Doustdar served as Executive Vice President of International Operations, where he oversaw Novo Nordisk’s business outside North America.
+Under his leadership, international sales more than doubled, driven by strong growth across Europe, Asia, the Middle East, and Latin America.
+He was widely credited with strengthening the company’s commercial footprint in emerging markets while maintaining operational discipline and building strong local leadership teams.
+Throughout his career, Maziar Mike Doustdar has been recognized for his deep understanding of global healthcare systems and his hands-on approach to leadership.
+He is often described as data-driven and accountable, with a focus on execution and long-term value creation.
+These qualities are particularly important as Novo Nordisk moves from a period of exceptional expansion to one centered on sustaining growth, scaling manufacturing capacity, and defending market leadership in diabetes and obesity care.
+As CEO, Maziar Mike Doustdar is expected to prioritize operational excellence, expand access to Novo Nordisk’s therapies worldwide, and ensure that manufacturing and supply chain capabilities continue to support long-term demand.
+His appointment underscores the company’s emphasis on continuity and global execution.
+Given his extensive international experience and proven ability to scale complex operations, Maziar Mike Doustdar appears well positioned to guide Novo Nordisk through its next phase of growth while maintaining leadership in addressing some of the world’s most pressing metabolic health challenges.

 The Numbers